-Action Step When Required Take all reasonable measures necessary to immediately reduce toxicity, where the source is known.
-Within 24 hours of identification of noncompliance.
+Action Step When Required Take all reasonable measures necessary to immediately reduce toxicity, where the source is Within 24 hours of identification of noncompliance. known.
 Initiate the TRE in accordance to the Work Plan.
 Within 7 days of notification by the Executive Officer.
-Conduct the TRE following the procedures in the Work Plan.
-Within the period specified in the Work Plan (not to exceed one year, without an approved Work Plan).
-Submit the results of the TRE, including summary of findings, required corrective action, and all results and data.
-Within 60 days of completion of the TRE.
-Implement corrective actions to meet Permit limits and conditions.
-To be determined by the Executive Officer.
+Conduct the TRE following the procedures in the Within the period specified in the Work Plan (not to Work Plan. exceed one year, without an approved Work Plan).
+Submit the results of the TRE, including summary of findings, required corrective action, and all results and Within 60 days of completion of the TRE. data.
+Implement corrective actions to meet Permit limits and To be determined by the Executive Officer. conditions.
+To be determined by the Executive Onicer.